-A compilation by Charles T Greenland for the Highland Historical Society
+A compilation by Charles T Greenland II for the Highland Historical Society

 Situated at the mouth of beautiful American Fork Canyon on the high bench above American Fork is the lovely little community of Highland.
 Many families have lived in this community and many people have moved from this little settlement but still love to call it home.
-It is known for its brisk north winds in the winter and the high snowdrifts and in the summer the cool canyon breeze in the evenings.
+It is known for its brisk north winds and high snowdrifts in the winter and the cool canyon breeze in the summer evenings.

 The place that was designated as “Highland” was originally 4840 acres (7.56 sq mi) including sections 1, 2 & 3 of Township 5 S R 1 E, and sections 34, 35 & 36 plus the south half of sections 25, 26 & 27 plus 40 acres of the north half of section 27, of Township 4 S R 1 E, Salt Lake Base & Meridian.
 The street known as 9600 North was the south boundary, 7200 W (Lehi 1200 E) was the west boundary, the east boundary was at 4800 W and the north boundary at 11600 N. (at the incorporation in 1977 Highland included 2142 acres; in 2017 includes about 5500 acres-8.59 sq mi)

 The first homesteaders filed for patents beginning in 1869 and 28 of them were perfected by 1889, with only 9 more perfected in the next 15 years, so most of the settlers took more than the 5 years required to perfect their patents.
 Many of the early homesteaders didn’t really live on their property but spent the minimum required time there to qualify for the homestead.
 (Perhaps camping on the property one night every 6 months or so).